On Non-Negative Quadratic Programming in Geometric Optimization: Introduction

-The fourth problem is to deblur some mildly sparse gray-scale images~\cite{HNV00,LB91}.
-The pixels in an image form a vector $\mat{x}$ of gray scale values in $\real^d$; the blurring can be modelled by the action of a matrix $\mat{A} \in \real^{d \times d}$ that depends on the particular point spread function adopted~\cite{LB91}; and $\mat{Ax}$ is the observed blurred image.
-Working backward, given the matrix $\mat{A}$ and a blurred image~$\mat{b}$, we recover the image by finding the unknown $\mat{x} \geq 0_d$ that minimizes $\norm{\mat{Ax}-\mat{b}}^2$, which is a \emph{non-negative least square problem} (NNLS)~\cite{KSD13,LH95}.
+The third problem is to deblur some mildly sparse gray-scale images~\cite{HNV00,LB91}.
+The pixels in an image form a vector $\mat{x}$ of gray scale values in $\real^d$; the blurring can be modelled by the action of a matrix $\mat{A} \in \real^{d \times d}$ that depends on the particular point spread function adopted~\cite{LB91}; and $\mat{Ax}$ is the blurred image.
+Working backward, given the matrix $\mat{A}$ and an observed blurred image~$\mat{b}$, we recover the image by finding the unknown $\mat{x} \geq 0_d$ that minimizes $\norm{\mat{Ax}-\mat{b}}^2$, which is a \emph{non-negative least square problem} (NNLS)~\cite{KSD13,LH95}.
 The problem is often ill-posed, i.e., $\mat{A}$ is not invertible.

-The fifth problem is to find the distance between the convex hulls of two point sets in $\real^d$~\cite{GS2000,SY93,W76}.
-Wolfe~\cite{W76} reported that the problem was encountered in the optimization of non-differentiable functions, approximation theory, and pattern recognition.
-We call it the PD problem.
-Due to space limitation, we defer the experimental results on the PD problem to Appendix~\ref{app:pd}.